 Another great trick is to incorporate addition and subtraction into your snack-making.
 Have your child help you make some ants on a log, first adding two raisins and then two more.
 Ask them how many they have altogether.
 As they eat the snack, ask them how many raisins remain.
 It doesn’t have to be ants on a log (because some kids are PICKY, amiright?) but this basic principle can be used with all kinds of treats and snacks.

 Don’t Stress It

 At the end of the day, remember this is SUMMER- your child’s vacation.
-Take some time to avoid summer learning loss, sure, but keep it casual.
+Take some time for summer learning activities for kindergarten, sure, but keep it casual.
 Your kids should spend the majority of their time running, playing, creating, and- frankly- getting bored.
 Embrace it.
 Enjoy as much of it as you can (not those parts where they’re cry-begging you to invite more friends over, obviously.
 No one is that crazy).
 And try to remember that school will be here before we know it.

 For better or worse.

 Looking for more ways to practice learning with your child?
 Check out these posts next-